-Around 150 million farm households across the world are involved in milk production, amounting to some 750 to 900 million people (or 12-14 per cent of the world's population).
+Around 150 million farm households across the world are involved in milk production, amounting to some 750 to 900 million people (or 12-14 per cent of the world's population)4.
 In Bangladesh, 1.4 million family dairy farms, comprising around 7 million people, work very small plots of land and typically own two cows.
-Amongst these dairy farmers are some of the poorest and most marginalised women.
+Amongst these dairy farmers are some of the poorest and most marginalised women.5

 Amidst widespread poverty milk-producing cows are one of the most valuable assets rural households can own.
-Cows can provide farmers with a regular cash flow from milk sales, nutritional milk for home consumption, draught power and manure for fertiliser.
-Milk, the source of vital vitamins and minerals, is a crucial source of nutrition in a country which has one of the highest rates of under-nutrition in the world; 48 per cent of Bangladesh's children are chronically undernourished and 30 per cent of the total population is below the minimum level of dietary energy consumption.
+Cows can provide farmers with a regular cash flow from milk sales, nutritional milk for home consumption, draught power and manure for fertiliser.6 Milk, the source of vital vitamins and minerals, is a crucial source of nutrition in a country which has one of the highest rates of under-nutrition in the world; 48 per cent of Bangladesh's children are chronically undernourished and 30 per cent of the total population is below the minimum level of dietary energy consumption.7

-However, the incomes of most dairy farmers are extremely low, usually ranging from Taka 31 - 60 (€ 0.30 - 0.59) per day.
-Many dairy farmers both consume and sell some of their milk, generating income for the family.
-More than 90 per cent of small farmers' milk is sold through informal channels, such as to neighbours or at the local market; less than 10 per cent is sold to formal milk processing companies.
-Dairy farming is a potential pathway out of poverty for millions of Bangladeshis.
+However, the incomes of most dairy farmers are extremely low, usually ranging from Taka 31 - 60 (€ 0.30 - 0.59) per day.11 Many dairy farmers both consume and sell some of their milk, generating income for the family.
+More than 90 per cent of small farmers' milk is sold through informal channels, such as to neighbours or at the local market; less than 10 per cent is sold to formal milk processing companies.12 Dairy farming is a potential pathway out of poverty for millions of Bangladeshis.
 Indeed, the country has already developed successful examples of commercial dairy farming whereby tens of thousands of smallholders, organised in hundreds of cooperatives, provide milk to commercial enterprises which is then processed and distributed throughout the country.
-By some estimates, tens of thousands of poor rural households have already graduated out of poverty as a result of such models.
-Studies suggest that dairy production, processing and marketing in Bangladesh generate more regular cash income and employment per unit value than crop farming.
+By some estimates, tens of thousands of poor rural households have already graduated out of than crop farming.15

 Bangladesh is also internationally well placed to produce milk - what some economists might call a 'comparative advantage'.
-Along with many other developing countries, Bangladesh is a relatively low cost producer of milk, in contrast to high cost producers in Europe and the US.
-One recent analysis found that a typical farm in Bangladesh (with two cows) produces milk 50 per cent cheaper than a typical farm in Germany (with 31 cows.)
-The same study found that for every million kg of milk produced by EU dairy farmers, 7.6 jobs are created, but in Bangladesh the number is 350 jobs - 46 times as many.
+Along with many other developing countries, Bangladesh is a relatively low cost producer of milk, in contrast to high cost producers in Europe and the US.17 One recent analysis found that a typical farm in Bangladesh (with two cows) produces milk 50 per cent cheaper than a typical farm in Germany (with 31 cows.)
+The same study found that for every million kg of milk produced by EU dairy farmers, 7.6 jobs are created, but in Bangladesh the number is 350 jobs - 46 times as many.18 poverty as a result of such models.14 Studies suggest that dairy production, processing and marketing in Bangladesh generate more regular cash income and employment per unit value lion of whom 72 pe Around half the rural More than half of rura orest 40 per cent pos national GDP.11